Irving L. Joyner

 J.D., Rutgers, The State University of New Jersey

 B.S., Long Island University

-Professor at Law– North Carolina Central University School of Law since 1982.
-During 1984 through 1992, Joyner served as the Associate Dean at the Law School.
-He regularly teaches courses in Criminal Law, Criminal Procedure, Civil Right, Race and the Law, Professional Responsibility and Trial Practice.
-As a member of the faculty, Joyner serves on a number of Law School and University committees.
-Joyner chaired the 2013 Dean Search Committee which resulted in the selection of Attorney Phyllis Craig-Taylor as the present Dean of the Law School.
+Irving L. Joyner has worked as a Professor at North Carolina Central University (NCCU) School of Law since 1982.
+From 1984 to 1992, Joyner served as the Associate Dean of NCCU School of Law.
+He regularly teaches courses in Criminal Law; Criminal Procedure; Civil Rights and Race and the Law.
+As a member of the faculty, Professor Joyner serves on a number of Law School and University committees.

-He is a member of the Ebenezer Missionary Baptist Church in LaGrange, North Carolina, the church in which he was raised, and now serves as its legal counsel and advisor.
+Professor Joyner and his family are members of the Ebenezer Missionary Baptist Church in LaGrange, N.C., the church in which he was raised and now serves as legal counsel and advisor.